OSAS/rh-events/2013/FOSDEM.md

 them built, pushed and registered with all the major cloud vendors.

+## MoM as host level enforcement agent
+### Name: Doron Fediuck
+### Room: Virtualization Devroom
+### Time: Feb 2, 2013 14:30 - 15:00 CET

+Maintaining QoS in cloud computing requires host-level monitoring and policy enforcement.
+In order to be able to scale up large setups, a host-level agent is needed to supervise and dynamically handle the VMs resource consumption based on the SLA policy.

+In this session we'll look at MoM, and get in-dept view of it's integration with VDSM and functionalities.
+Participants will be able to get insights on memory overcommitment in hypervisors and the way memory balloon device is being used to achieve overcommitment.

+## oVirt introduction
+### Name: Doron Fediuck
+### Room: Virtualization Devroom
+### Time: Feb 2, 2013 15:30 - 16:00 CET

+This session will provide an intro to the oVirt project components and features.
+The oVirt Project is an open virtualization project providing a feature-rich server and desktop virtualization management platform with advanced capabilities for hosts and guests, including high availability, live migration, storage management, system scheduler, and more. oVirt provides an integration point for several open source virtualization technologies, including kvm, libvirt, spice and oVirt node. oVirt was launched in November 2011 as a fully open source project, based on assets from Red Hat Enterprise Virtualization Manager platform.
+The project has an open governance model, and initial board has members from IBM, Cisco, Netapp, Red Hat and SUSE.

 ## Orchestrating complex deployments on OpenStack using Heat
 ### Name: Tomas Sedovic
 ### Room: Cloud DevRoom